ziki0621/ziki0621.github.io/contents/home.md

 [![ziki0621](https://img.shields.io/badge/ziki0621-github-blue?logo=github)](https://github.com/ziki0621)

 Hi!
 This is Ziki!
-I'm currently a year4 undergraduate student with a double major in Linguistics and AI from the department of Language Sience and Tecniques and the department of computing in PolyU .
+I'm currently a year4 undergraduate student with a double major in Linguistics and AI from the department of Language Science and Tecniques and the department of Computing in PolyU .
 I love research natural language in various ways such as Computational methods, Phonetics and Cognitive Science.

 #### Contact Me
 Email: zhangziqi.bram@gmail.com or blameredens.zhang@connect.polyu.hk